greenthegarden/greenthegarden.github.io/_posts/2017-11-17-rpi-home-automation.md

 Test using http://192.168.1.1:5232

+#### Create calendars

-login with openhab
+Open http://192.168.1.1:5232 an login with user `openhab`.

-create 2 calenders
+Create 2 calenders

-controller
+- controller
-irrigation
+- irrigation

+#### DAVdroid connection

-TO connect to calendars in DAVdroid
+To connect to calendars in DAVdroid

 1. Select 'Login with URL and user name'
 2. Enter